 This “silent resistance” also reflects a shift in perceptions of success and happiness.
 Not everyone aspires to lofty positions or huge salaries.
 Sometimes, what they really need is recognition, work-life balance, and a workplace that respects mental health.

-However, choosing to "lie down" and turn yourself into a "mouse person" is hardly a sustainable solution.
+However, choosing to "lie in" and turn yourself into a "mouse person" is hardly a sustainable solution.
 As experts have pointed out, proactively seeking change, starting with the smallest steps and reconnecting with your own life purpose is the key for Gen Z to overcome this difficult period.
 Society needs to listen, understand and support, but more importantly, each young person himself needs to find inner strength to avoid sinking deeper into the "mouse hole" of stagnation and resignation.

 Source: https://dantri.com.vn/kinh-doanh/nguoi-chuot-loi-song-gay-soc-cua-gen-z-that-nghiep-o-trung-quoc-20250513170621959.htm